tymmesyde/node-shell-context-menu/README.md

 ## registerDirectoryCommand

-*Create a context menu item only on directories*
+Create a context menu item only on folders

 ```js
 const options = {